 But those are the people who’ve never stepped out of their 9-5 world.
-Maybe they believe in the old adage that you work one full-time job from your twenties till your sixties, and hope you’ll still have the health, the energy, the desire and the money to do what you want.
+Maybe they believe in the old adage that you work one full-time job from your twenties till your late sixties, and hope you’ll still have the health, the energy, the desire and the money to do what you want.

 It doesn’t always work that way.
 My Dad worked hard for almost 50 years and was diagnosed with cancer just as he neared retirement.

-Chances are, you’ll have a few regrets later in life.
+We all have a few regrets in life.
 But starting a side hustle will help prevent you from regretting the things you didn’t get to do.